weatherlink/v2-api/_pages/data-permissions.md

   overlay_image: /assets/vendor/weatherlink/images/landing.jpg
 ---

-aThere are a number of factors that determine both if and how often you can access weather observation data for a particular weather station.
+There are a number of factors that determine both if and how often you can access weather observation data for a particular weather station.
 These factors include:

 * The type of weather station.
 Is it WeatherLink Live or EnviroMonitor?
 * The type of weather observation data being requested.
 Are you requesting current conditions or historic data?